hmunye/konsider/server/docs/database_design.md

 **Type**: One-to-One

 > Each software request can have only one associated review, and each software review is linked to only one software request.
 This is to avoid multiple reviews for a single request

-### Software Review to Software Review Response:

-**Type**: One-to-Many

-> Each software review can have multiple review responses, where each response corresponds to a different review factor.
-Each software review response is linked to one software review

-### Review Factor to Software Review Response:

-**Type**: One-to-Many

-> Each review factor can be used in multiple software review responses, but each response links to only one factor

 ### User Account to User Token: